Our Impact

 Pathways to Safety

-The bill – a productive way forward on asylum that affirms shared federal and local commitment to dignified reception of those seeking safety and enables asylum seekers to integrate and contribute to the U.S. economy – was introduced in July with double-digit co-sponsors in the House and Senate and endorsements from city and county governments across the country.
+In 2024, we worked closely with U.S. Senator Markey’s office to draft the Destination Reception Assistance Act, which would provide federal grants to local governments and nonprofit organizations providing reception services to asylum seekers.
+The bill – a productive way forward on asylum that affirms shared federal and local commitment to dignified reception of those seeking safety and enables asylum seekers to integrate and contribute to the U.S. economy – was introduced in July 2024 with many co-sponsors in the House and Senate and endorsements from city and county governments across the country.

 Shifting Power